sebastiansulinski/laravel-forge-sdk/README.md

 - `NginxTemplate` - Nginx template
 - `Commit` - Git commit information

+**Resources with API Metadata:**

-All resource objects include `relationships` and `links` properties that contain metadata from the Forge API about related resources and resource URLs.
+The `Server` and `Site` data objects include `relationships` and `links` properties that contain metadata from the Forge API about related resources and resource URLs.
+These objects use the `HasApiMetadata` trait which provides convenient accessor methods:

+- `relationships(string $key, mixed $default = null)` - Access nested relationship data with dot notation
+- `links(string $key, mixed $default = null)` - Access nested link data with dot notation
+- `hasRelationship(string $key)` - Check if a relationship exists
+- `hasLink(string $key)` - Check if a link exists

+See the "Working with Relationships and Links" section for usage examples.

 ### Response Objects
 - `ListResponse` - Wrapper for list endpoints containing data array, pagination links, metadata, and included resources